Experience can be very convincing.

 My only conclusion, based so heavily on my own experience, was that Tracy’s eye doctor was taking a vacation at the same time mine was!
 “Maybe they are friends,” I thought, “and they went together.”

-When it was finally spoken in so many words that Tracy did not have an eye doctor appointment, I processed and acted on that information still within the limited view of my own experience.
-I concluded her eye doctor must be on vacation–probably with mine!
+When it was finally spoken in so many words that Tracy did not have an eye doctor appointment, I processed that contradictory information still within the limited view of my own experience.
+I concluded her eye doctor must be on vacation, and on that I built the story that her eye doc was probably on a beach with mine, and I moved on (with mind blown).

-Isn’t it good to let experience inform the way we see things?
-Yes.
-But being informed by one’s own experience is significantly different than being convinced by it.
+Its good to learn from experience and let it inform the way we see things.
+But being informed by one’s own experience is different than being convinced by it.